beyondessential/tupaia/packages/meditrak-server/README.md

 can easily become confusing if multiple meditrak-server instances are changing data, so it's nicer to run a local database.

-Meditrak server actually uses exactly the same db as tupaia-config-server, so if you've already set that up, you don't need to do anything except change the .env DB_URL and DISABLE_SSL variables
+Meditrak server actually uses exactly the same db as web-config-server, so if you've already set that up, you don't need to do anything except change the .env DB_URL and DISABLE_SSL variables

-If you haven't yet set up the db "tupaia", do the following (and note that you won't need to do this again if you work on tupaia-config-server):
+If you haven't yet set up the db "tupaia", do the following (and note that you won't need to do this again if you work on web-config-server):

 Set up postgres on your machine and create the database 'tupaia', with credentials matching those in the .env file.